Titia gens

 The gens Titia was a plebeian family at ancient Rome.
 The gens is rarely mentioned in the Republican period, and did not rise out of obscurity till a very late time.
 None of its members obtained the consulship under the Republic, and the first person of the name who held this office was Marcus Titius in BC 31.

 Origin

-The nomen Titius is a patronymic surname, based on the praenomen Titus, which must have belonged to the ancestor of the gens.
+The nomen Titius is a patronymic surname, based on the praenomen Titus.
 Titus was roughly the sixth-most common Latin praenomen throughout Roman history.
 However, it has been conjectured that it was introduced to Latin through Titus Tatius, a Sabine king in the time of Romulus, who came to Rome with many of his subjects.
 If Titus was originally a Sabine praenomen, then the Titii may have been Sabines.
 But it is also possible that Titus was common to both the Latin and Oscan tongues.

 Praenomina

 The Titii used a wide variety of praenomina, including Gaius, Quintus, Sextus, Lucius, Publius, Marcus, and Titus.
 All of these were very common names.